UraNu5/JXUnitScanner/README.md

 5. ingame press 6 go to more apps and select Unit Scanner

+Thanks:
-Thanks:  Janski for making a tutorial on how to create Apps and use the Editor to debug them.
+Janski - for making a tutorial on how to create Apps and use the Editor to debug them. thats about it..